phetsims/phet-info/doc/dynamic-string-layout-quickstart.md

 for implementation documentation.
 There may be rare/specific situations where `PatternStringProperty` is not needed.
 Also know that these are likely good cases for DerivedStringProperty, which should be used for i18n derived, non-pattern strings.
 We prefer `DerivedStringProperty` to `DerivedProperty<string>` for PhET-iO consistency.

+### Dynamic Layout
+Sizable components found in both Scenery and Sun support dynamic strings in sims.
+Familiarize yourself with the [Scenery Layout Documentation](https://phetsims.github.io/scenery/doc/layout) to learn more about sizable components and how they can help you create a dynamic and robust layout architecture for your sim.
+It is recommended to use these components instead of listening to `BoundsProperty`.

 ### Testing